sergorl/avia_serv/README.md

 # http-server
+Rust implementation of http-server able
+- to upload batches of ticket
+- to store the uploaded batches in sorted order
-Rust implementation of http-server able to upload batches of ticket and search need ticket in the uploaded batches
+- to search need ticket in the uploaded batches: search is based on [binary serack algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm) and [DFS](https://en.wikipedia.org/wiki/Depth-first_search) with many author's improved modification

 ### Dependencies
 - [hyper](https://crates.io/crates/hyper) is used to HTTP implementation